BICS is committed to Discipling Young Adults in the Context of a Caring and Christ-Centered Community

-For the past thirty-five years the focus of BICS has been to assist emerging adults in the acquisition of wisdom through life-long learning and ordered living.
+For the past thirty-five years the focus of BICS has been to assist emerging adults in the acquisition of wisdom through lifelong learning and ordered living.
 At the heart of the BICS mission are the twin turbines of growth in the Lord—the promises of God and His indwelling Holy Spirit.
-At the surface, BICS operates essentially within a traditional schooling model, but beneath the water line there is the Pauline propulsion of discipleship within community.
+At the surface, BICS operates essentially within an educational model, but beneath the waterline there is the propulsion of discipleship within community.

 Statistically, large numbers of evangelical youth are leaving the church after high school; some estimates are as high as 80%.
 While driven by the models and systems of cultural success, these young people will likely be lost for leadership in the church.
-Can we afford to lose these “Timothys” as modernity undergoes powerful philosophical changes under our feet?
+Can we afford to lose this generation as our culture undergoes powerful philosophical changes under our feet?

 Behind the information technology that powers the teenage experience are people created in the image of God.
 BICS wants to challenge those young hearts to find significance in the person of Christ rather than the power of self.
 To do that, we think, is to engage them in real-time relationships, the mentoring model of the New Testament.